shelleywong/CSCI211-Course-Materials/Programs/README.md

 // your Chico Portal/Turnin username
 // Short summary of the contents of the file
 ```

-Throughout your program, you should have brief comments describing how a line or section of code works.
-You shouldn't need a comment on every line, but consider including a comment before each function or for any nontrivial piece of code.<br>
+* Throughout your program, you should have brief comments describing how sections of code work.
+You shouldn't need a comment on every line, but consider including comments:

-In this class, file names should be all lowercase (e.g. "chart.cpp").
-When a program uses classes, the class .h and .cpp files will use lowercase names, but the classes themselves should be named with a capital letter (e.g. `Video`)<br>
+  * Before each **function** declaration and/or implementation: describe what the function does and how it is used.
+For trivial functions that are named appropriately, it's ok to skip the comment.
+  * At the beginning of each **class**: describe what the class is for and how it is used.
+  * Alongside **variable declarations** (if necessary -- it's better to have variable names that are descriptive enough to not require additional comments)
+  * Alongside any code **implementation** that is tricky, non-obvious, interesting, or important -- anything that will help the next person who needs to read your code.<br>

 #### Formatting